kumarprincepk/kumarprincepk/README.md

-- 👋 Hi, I’m @kumarprincepk
+- 👋 Hi, I’m Prince Kumar
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity, AI,
 - 🌱 I’m currently learning Btech
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me on LinkedIn https://www.linkedin.com/in/prince-kumar-9036b2212/

 <!---
 kumarprincepk/kumarprincepk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.